"Use just four ingredients."

 Creamy Cucumber dressing, if desired

 In a medium bowl, mix clams, eggs, crackers, cucumbers, cheese and onion well.
-Divide clam mixture into 4 equal balls and flatten them out to about an inch in thickness.
-Refrigerate 15 minutes.

 Add butter to a large skillet over medium heat until melted.
 Meanwhile, remove clam cakes from refrigerator and dredge both sides with corn meal.
 Add the clam cakes and grill for about 4-5 minutes per side, or until golden brown.
 Remove to serving plates and serve with sliced cucumbers and a side of Creamy Cucumber dressing, if desired.